 MDHHS requires that DWMHA provide a written description of the QAPIP plan for approval by the Board of Directors.
-The written plan is reviewed for the effectiveness of the methods used to implement, monitor and evaluate the quality improvement processes and for any necessary revisions and adjustments on a quarterly basis.
-The review of the written plan includes consumers, providers, Quality Improvement Steering Committee (QISC), Program Compliance Committee (PCC) of the DWMHA's Board of Directors, and other stakeholders.
+The written plan is reviewed for the effectiveness of the methods used to implement, monitor and evaluate the quality improvement processes and for any necessary revisions and adjustments on a monthly basis.
+The review of the written plan includes members, providers, Quality Improvement Steering Committee (QISC), Program Compliance Committee (PCC) of the DWMHA's Board of Directors, and other stakeholders.

 At a minimum, the plan must specify the following elements below:

-- A. An adequate organizational structure that allows for clear and appropriate administration and evaluation of the QAPIP. - B. Responsibilities of the governing body for monitoring, evaluation and making improvements to care. - C. Objectives and timelines for implementation and achievement. - D. Role of recipients of services and other stakeholders in the QAPIP plan. - E. Role of MCPNs and directors in the QAPIP plan. - F. Mechanisms or procedures used for adopting and communicating process and outcome improvements. - G. Description of a designated senior official responsible for QAPIP implementation. - H. Performance measures to address access, availability, quality, efficiency and outcome of services, using standardized indicators based upon the systematic, on-going collection and analysis of valid and reliable data. - Performance improvement projects that address clinical and non-clinical aspects of care that are directed as the state and the DWMHA established aspects of care.
+- A. An adequate organizational structure that allows for clear and appropriate administration and evaluation of the QAPIP. - B. Responsibilities of the governing body for monitoring, evaluation and making improvements to care. - C. Objectives and timelines for implementation and achievement. - D. Role of recipients of services and other stakeholders in the QAPIP plan. - E. Mechanisms or procedures used for adopting and communicating process and outcome improvements. - F. Description of a designated senior official responsible for QAPIP implementation. - G. Performance measures to address access, availability, quality, efficiency and outcome of services, using standardized indicators based upon the systematic, ongoing collection and analysis of valid and reliable data.

+- H. Performance improvement projects that address clinical and non-clinical aspects of care that are directed as the state and the DWMHA established aspects of care.
 Clinical areas include high volume services, high-risk services and continuity and coordination of care.
-Non-clinical areas include grievances and appeals, complaints and access to and availability of services. - J. Process from the review and follow-up of Critical/ Sentinel Events and events that place consumers at risk of harm. - K. Periodic quantitative (i.e., survey) and qualitative (i.e., focus group) assessments of member experiences with services.
-These assessments must address issues of quality, availability and accessibility of care. - L. Process for the incorporation of consumers receiving services into the review and analysis of the information obtained from quantitative and qualitative reviews. - M. Written procedures to determine whether physicians and other licensed health care professionals are qualified to perform their services. - N. Written procedures to ensure non-licensed providers of care or support are qualified to perform their jobs. - O. The organization's process for the initial credentialing and re-credentialing of providers. - P. Identification of staff training needs and provision of in-service training, continuing education and staff development activities. - Q. The DWMHA's process to verify whether services reimbursed by Medicaid were actually provided to enrollees by affiliates, providers and subcontractors.
+Non-clinical areas include grievances and appeals, complaints and access to and availability of services. - I. Process from the review and follow-up of Critical/ Sentinel Events and events that place members at risk of harm. - J. Periodic quantitative (i.e., survey) and qualitative (i.e., focus group) assessments of member experiences with services.
+These assessments must address issues of quality, availability and accessibility of care. - K. Process for the incorporation of members receiving services into the review and analysis of the information obtained from quantitative and qualitative reviews. - L. Written procedures to determine whether physicians and other licensed health care professionals are qualified to perform their services. - M. Written procedures to ensure non-licensed providers of care or support are qualified to perform their jobs. - N. The organization's process for the initial credentialing and re-credentialing of providers. - O. Identification of staff training needs and provision of in-service training, continuing education and staff development activities. - P. The DWMHA's process to verify whether services reimbursed by Medicaid were actually provided to enrollees by affiliates, providers and subcontractors.